 Dealing With Change Via Table Versioning

-When data for a particular source first appears within Openbridge, data is used to define the schema (blueprint) for the data warehouse "source" table.
+When data for a particular source first appears within Openbridge, data is used to define the schema (blueprint) for the data lake or warehouse "source" table.
 This schema definition includes field names, field order, and field data types.
 These source tables are generated following a standardized naming convention like

 For example, let's assume we have source data called ‘customer’.
 This data contains 4 columns (